Definition from ISO 6707-1:1989: Construction for closing an opening, intended primarily for access with hinged, pivoted or sliding operation.

 The IfcDoor is normally inserted into an IfcOpeningElement (but does not need to - see above) using the IfcRelFillsElement relationship.
-It is also directly linked to the spatial structure of the project (and here normally to the IfcBuildingStorey) using the IfcRelContainedInSpatialStructure relationship.
+It is also directly linked to the spatial structure of the project (and here normally to the IfcBuildingStorey, or to the IfcSpace) using the IfcRelContainedInSpatialStructure relationship.

 HISTORY New entity in IFC Release 1.0.